darumatic/chef-labs/labs/lab_5_setup_chef_node.md

 knife bootstrap 172.17.0.4 --ssh-user root --sudo --identity-file ~/.ssh/id_rsa --node-name node1-ubuntu --run-list 'recipe[learn_chef_apache2]'
 ```

-For this to work, you need the chef_server to be accesible by name from both the chef_workstation and the node.
+For this to work, you need the Chef Server to be accesible by name from both the chef_workstation and the node.
 You also need ssh working from the chef workstation to the chef node.

-Troubleshooting:
+## Troubleshooting:
 If the operation times out or fails, here are some things to try.

     Ensure that you run knife commands from your learn-chef directory or one of its sub-directories.